-73. As set forth above, the Lenders would typically enter into a Master Agreement scheme for at least these reasons:

-Agreements provided a cap on the amount to be lent.

-74. The Lenders knew or should have known about their role in this fraudulent a.
+- 73. As set forth above, the Lenders would typically enter into a Master Agreement with Today's Destiny the governed the terms under which Today's Destiny would refer prospective borrowers to the Lenders.
+The Master Agreement did not identify the sales price of the "Program" and "System" that Today's Destiny sold.
+Rather, it acknowledged that the Lender could choose the amount of its lending based on the Customers' qualifications.
+Some Master Agreements provided a cap on the amount to be lent. - 74.
+The Lenders knew about their role in this fraudulent scheme, participated in the scheme, and aided and assisted Today's Destiny as shown by the following: - a.
 In all instances, the Lenders knew that the amount of money to be lent to the Today's Destiny Customers had no relation whatsoever to the value of the equipment.
-They knew that the "equipment" was a low-grade personal computer with the typical accessories (monitor, keyboard, mouse, speakers) and basic software (Microsoft Office, PC Anywhere).
+They knew that the "equipment" was a low-grade personal computer

+- with the typical accessories (monitor, keyboard, mouse, speakers) and basic software (Microsoft Office, PC Anywhere). - b.
-- b.
 Allegedly, the "equipment" also contained TNG's proprietary marketing software. - c.
 In all instances, the Lenders knew that Today's Destiny charged some of its Customers dramatically more for the "System" and "Program" than it charged others; in other words, the Lenders knew that Today's Destiny was charging each Customer what it thought it could exact from that Customer, without regard for the value of the equipment or services to be rendered.
 When two leases were sold for identical pieces of equipment and software, the Lenders knew or should have known that Today's Destiny was engaged in fraudulent activity. - d.
-When equipment that was purchased for less than \$2,000 was leased to a Customer from between \$18,000 to \$80,000, the Lenders knew or should have known that Today's Destiny was engaged in fraudulent activity. - e.
-The Lenders did not inspect the equipment to ensure that it was as represented.
-They failed to conduct basic due diligence because they knew or suspected that Today's Destiny was an illegitimate sham to perpetrate a fraud on the unsuspecting Customers. - f.
-When the Customers called the Lenders to complain that Today's Destiny had failed to deliver the promised goods and services, the Lenders turned a deaf ear insisting on payments and continuing to lend money to new Customers notwithstanding their awareness that Today's Destiny was not delivering a reliable product or service. - g.
-When the Customers started to default on their payments and refused to pay, the Lenders turned another deaf ear insisting on payments and continuing to lend money to new Customers notwithstanding their awareness that Today's Destiny was not delivering a reliable product or service. - h.
-The Lenders were aware of Today's Destiny's shift of the business to Medicus Marketing and IBD following the federal government's institution of the "No Call List," just as they were aware of Today's Destiny's attempts to create the appearance that IBD and Medicus Marketing were new entities unrelated to Today's Destiny, whose reputation for failing to make good on its promises was growing. - 75.
-The Lenders' representatives either knew about this fraudulent conduct or ignored obvious warning signs of fraud in continuing to do business with Today's Destiny, Medicus and
+When equipment that was purchased for less than \$2,000 was leased to a Customer from between \$18,000 to \$80,000, the Lenders knew or should have known that Today's Destiny was engaged in fraudulent activity. - The Lenders did not inspect the equipment to ensure that it was as represented.
+They failed to conduct basic due diligence because they knew or suspected that Today's Destiny was an illegitimate sham to perpetrate a fraud on the unsuspecting Customers. - When the Customers called the Lenders to complain that Today's Destiny had failed to deliver the promised goods and services, the Lenders turned a deaf ear insisting on payments and continuing to lend money to new Customers notwithstanding their awareness that Today's Destiny was not delivering a reliable product or service. - When the Customers started to default on their payments and refused to pay, the Lenders turned another deaf ear - insisting on payments and continuing to lend money to new Customers notwithstanding their awareness that Today's Destiny was not delivering a reliable product or service. - h.
+The Lenders were aware of Today's Destiny's shift of the business to Medicus Marketing and IBD following the federal government's institution of the "No Call List," just as they were aware of Today's Destiny's attempts to create the appearance that IBD and Medicus Marketing were new entities unrelated to Today's Destiny, whose reputation for failing to make good on its promises was growing. - The Lenders were knowingly financing the "Systems" or "Program" in jurisdictions where such automated telemarketing was illegal, such as California and Louisiana.

+75. The Lenders' representatives either knew about this fraudulent conduct or ignored obvious warning signs of fraud in continuing to do business with Today's Destiny, Medicus and IBD.